CTZxVULKAN/Tempered-Fox/README.md

 ```
 > This will prevent websites from using system fonts and resolve to ugly default fonts.

+> NOTE: This can limit most (but not all) JS font enumeration which is a high entropy fingerprinting vector.

 * Disable VR APIs
 ```